fpcorso/data-blog/content/2021-12-11-lambda-capstone.md

 Click the "save" button.
 A few seconds later, you should see your code appear in the code editor.

 Now, switch to the "Test" tab and click the "Test" near the top right.
-The code will run and you should see an "Execution result: succeeded" alert appear.
+The code will run, and you should see an "Execution result: succeeded" alert appear.

 ![The "test" tab with a green banner at the top saying execution was successful.]({static}/images/aws-lambda-capstone-test-results.png)